-Additionally, when conducting a clinical trial, as a PI you will adhere to the requirements of the ICH E6, "Guideline on Good
+When conducting a clinical trial, as a PI you will adhere to the requirements of the ICH E6, "Guideline on Good Clinical Practice".

-Clinical Practice".
 You should understand the responsibilities described in GCP E6.
-The guidance can be found on the KHCC Portal.
+The guidance can be found on the portal.